 3. Citing American industrial might and recent military victories.

 This leaflet, entitled Scenes at an American shipyard must have terrified the Japanese.
-It clearly shows them the the United States can built ships faster than the Japanese can sink them.
+It clearly shows them that the United States can built ships faster than the Japanese can sink them.
 It features seven photographs of American shipyards and ship construction.
 The text on the front is: